Barrio Logan, San Diego: Chicano Park

-Barrio Logan, in southeast San Diego, is referred to as el ombligo or navel, the center of the world.
+Barrio Logan, in Southeast San Diego, is referred to as el ombligo or navel, the center of the world.

 Barrio Logan is the home of Chicano Park, a Chicano-themed public park created in large part by the local residents.
 It is located at the site of a 1970s demonstration, land takeover, and cultural renaissance for the Mexican-American community.
-It features more than 60 colorful murals painted on the concrete support piers for the San Diego-Coronado Bridge and Interstate 5.
+It features more than 60 colorful murals painted on the concrete support piers for the San Diego–Coronado Bridge and Interstate 5.
 It was designated an official historic site by the San Diego Historical Site Board in 1980 and listed on the National Register of Historic Places in 2013.

 Economy

 Barrio Logan is home to Naval Base San Diego, also known as 32nd Street Naval Station, as well as the NASSCO shipyard and other military-related facilities.

 The neighborhood is also home to artist studios and galleries and hosts periodic Art Crawl.

 The painting of murals in Chicano Park had been discussed as part of the total park development since 1967.

+Sew Loka is a small business in Barrio Logan that creates fashionable clothing.
+For the first time, she hosted a fashion show she showcased to celebrate the “slow fashion” movement, which espouses a sustainable and ethical approach to fashion.

+Libélula Books & Co. is an independent bookstore founded in June 2021 by Jesi Gutierrez and Celi Hernandez.